 This often transpires when each party fears they will put their side at risk, by opening up first.

-- Nobody can move forward if someone doesn't take the first step.
-So, don't be afraid to take the first crucial step, but be wise and make it a small one by only revealing something harmless about your goals.
-Generally, the other side will reciprocate and the beginning of a constructive dialogue can now be initiated.
-By starting slowly, you will also begin to build up the trust levels as your bridge expands slowly across the chasm, from either side towards the centre.
+- Nobody can move forward if someone doesn’t take the first step.
+So, don’t be afraid to take the first crucial step, but be wise and make it a small one by only revealing something harmless about your goals.
+Generally, the other side will reciprocate and the beginning of a constructive dialog can now be initiated.
+By starting slowly, you will also begin to build up the trust levels as your bridge expands slowly across the chasm, from either side towards the center.

 This often occurs in multi-party negotiations.
-Occasionally, there's at least one party-pooper who's out to sabotage the negotiations.
-Their motives may vary, such as wanting to maintain the status quo, or they feel threatened, see themselves as being marginalized and suffer as a result.
+Occasionally, there’s at least one party-pooper who’s out to sabotage the negotiations.
+Their motives may vary, such as wanting to maintain the status quo, or they feel threatened, see themselves as being marginalised and suffer as a result.
 They may oppose the deal passively by refusing to make a commitment, or actively oppose the deal simply by presenting direct opposition, or using some other form of subterfuge to sabotage the talks.